Principality of Slutsk: Origins

+Lithuanian period

-At the beginning of the 13th century, Slutsk principality, as well as other fiefdoms on Turov land, became dependent on the principality of Galicia-Volhynia.
+At the beginning of the 13th century, the Slutsk principality, as well as other fiefdoms on Turov land, became dependent on the principality of Galicia-Volhynia.
 In 1320 the Slutsk principality joined the Grand Duchy of Lithuania.
 In 1395, the Grand Duke of Lithuania Vytautas, passed Slutsk principality to the brother of the Polish King Jagiello Prince Vladimir Olgerdovich.
 It was part of the Grand Duchy of Lithuania, and for two centuries, Slutsk was one of the political and cultural centers of the state.
 Until the end of the 14th century, it was ruled by Rurikids of the Turov-Pinsk line.
 After Vladimir Olgerdovich's death in 1440, together with Slutsk, Kapyl went to his son Aleksandras Olelka and subsequently his heirs Simeon, Mikhailo, Yurii and Simeon II.

 Olelko Volodymyrovych, in 1440, received the principality of Kiev, and the governor left the principality of Slutsk to Olelko's eldest son, Semen.
 After the 1454 death of Olelko, Semen received the principality of Kiev and the youngest son Mikhail began to reign in Slutsk by 1481.
 After Semen's death, Mikhail expected the throne of Kiev, but was unsuccessful.
 He and supporters Prince Fedor Ivanovich Belsky and Ivan Yu.
 Holshansky decided to overthrow the Grand Duke of Lithuania Casimir IV and to build on the Lithuanian throne Mikhail, as a descendant of Grand Duke Algirdas.
 But the plot was exposed, and Mikhail was executed in 1481 in the town square of Vilnius.
 Slutsk principality executed Mstislav Anna (daughter of Prince Ivan Mstsislavsky) and young son Simeon II, who was prince from 1481 to 1503.
 Slutsk was the last of the independent principalities of the Grand Duchy of Lithuania.
-It was the only bastion of Orthodoxy in the area.
+It was the only bastion of Orthodoxy in the area, besides being a bastion of Jewishness.

+By the 17th century, Slutsk was still the largest town in the Principality of Slutsk and Kopyl, inhabited by a majority of Orthodox and Jews, whilst also including smaller Catholic and Protestant communities.
+From 1691 to 1764, the Slutsk kahal was one of the five members of the Council of Lithuania (Vaad Medinat Lita, which in 1623 had withdrawn from the Council of Four Lands, dominated by the Polish kahals of Poznań and Kraków, and the Ukrainian kahals of Lviv and Ostroh.)

 Princely court

 The princely court from 1670 to 1705 hosted a printing house.
 From 1738 to 1755, a cloth manufacturer was there.
 In the years 1730–1884, a manufacturer of silk belts and from 1751 to 1760 Radziwill theater shared the space.

-In 1791, the principality was liquidated, becoming Slutsk County, Novogrudek province.
+In 1791, the principality was liquidated, becoming Slutsk County (Случарэцкі павет), and in 1793/95 the Novogrudsky Uyezd of the Russian Empire.

 With the second partition of Poland in 1793 Slutsk land was ceded to Russia, forming Slutsky District in the Minsk Voblast.
 Stephanie Radziwill, last in the royal line in Slutsk, moved to live with her husband the Count Ludwig Wittgenstein.

+Princely clans of Slutsk

+The following Princes and Princesses of Slutsk are known by name: